the-events-calendar/tribe-common/readme.txt

 = [4.12.17] 2021-02-15 =

 * Tweak - Allow usage of HTML within the Tribe Dialog button.
 [ETP-523]
+* Language - 0 new strings added, 1 updated, 1 fuzzied, and 1 obsoleted

 = [4.12.16] 2021-01-28 =